ccjmne/blog/content/posts/moreutils-vipe-infe.md

 Enter [`moreutils`](https://joeyh.name/code/moreutils/), a "collection of the Unix tools that nobody thought to write long ago when Unix was young".

-It's got some niceties that do find some fame online, such <abbr title="Look up errno names and descriptions">`errno`</abbr>, <abbr title="Soak up standard input and write to a file">`sponge`</abbr> and <abbr title="Timestamp input">`ts`</abbr>, but the treats of the day are `vipe` and `ifne`.
+It's got some niceties that do find some fame online, such as <abbr title="Look up errno names and descriptions">`errno`</abbr>, <abbr title="Soak up standard input and write to a file">`sponge`</abbr> and <abbr title="Timestamp input">`ts`</abbr>, but the treats of the day are `vipe` and `ifne`.